KellyEtCie/me-you-us.org/our-experience.md

 <div class="quote-container">
 <span class="quote sublist">
-I had the immense privilege as the director of École Buissonnière, a unique primary school with a cultural and artistic vocation, to live a real revolution with my staff and students!</span>&nbsp;&nbsp;<button class="showhide-button"></button>
+I had the immense privilege as the director of École Buissonnière, a unique primary school with a cultural and artistic vocation, to live a real revolution with my staff and students! ...</span>&nbsp;&nbsp;
+<button class="showhide-button"></button>

 <br/><br/>
 <div class="showhide">